Worthington Industries, Inc. (WOR) CEO Andy Rose on Q2 2021 Results - Earnings Call Transcript

 Andy Rose

-I think the answer is it's not as easy to get steel as we like anywhere.
-There are certainly pockets where geography matters, but, overall, we're doing everything we can and we know our partners are doing the same.
+I think the answer is, it's not as easy to get steel as we like anywhere.
+There are certainly pockets where geography matters, but overall, we're doing everything we can and we know our partners are doing the same.
 So, we probably can't reliably give you any more specificity than that, John.

 John Tumazos